alisamirali/codewise-exam-hub/README.md

-# CodeWise Exam Hub
+# CodeWise - Interview Hub

-CodeWise Exam Hub is a modern web application designed to help developers test and improve their web development knowledge through interactive exams.
+CodeWise - Interview Hub is a modern web application designed to help developers test and improve their web development knowledge through interactive exams.
 The platform offers comprehensive quizzes across different technologies and difficulty levels.

 ## Features

 ### Multiple Technology Tracks

 - **HTML**: From basic tags to advanced semantic markup
 - **CSS**: Styling fundamentals to complex layouts
 - **JavaScript**: Core concepts to advanced programming

 ### Difficulty Levels

 - **Beginner**: Perfect for those just starting out
 - **Intermediate**: For developers with some experience
 - **Advanced**: Challenge yourself with complex concepts

 ### User-Friendly Interface

 - Clean and intuitive design
 - Responsive layout for all devices
 - Real-time progress tracking